-Ok, let’s take their three to five year targets and try to estimate how much they could make, based on the unit economics they hope to achieve.
+Ok, let’s take their three to five-year targets and estimate how much they could make, based on the unit economics they hope to achieve.

-Quick refresher: They are aiming for a “return on homes sold before interest expense” of 4-5%.
+Quick refresher: They aim for a “return on homes sold before interest expense” of 4-5%.
 And an “adjusted EBITDA before adjacent opportunities” of 2-3%.